What is an IVA?

-It’s important to remember that there is no guarantee that you will be accepted for credit with an IVA, even for amounts less than £500.
+It’s important to remember that there is no guarantee you will be accepted for credit with an IVA, even for amounts less than £500.

 What credit can’t you take out?

-- loans from family or friends
+loans from family or friends

-These types of borrowing are only likely to be accepted by the Insolvency Practitioner in exceptional circumstances, such as in a financial emergency.
+These types of borrowing are only likely to be accepted by the insolvency practitioner in exceptional circumstances, such as in a financial emergency.

-Your credit history may still be thin but there are lenders who specialise in finding loans, mortgages and credit cards for people who have struggled to manage credit in the past, or who have a thin credit history.
+Your credit history may still be thin after 6 years of limited credit use, but there are lenders who specialise in finding loans, mortgages and credit cards for people who have had issues with their credit.